 Learn to Link Phrases Together

 When we talk, we frequently connect two words so that they sound like one.
-Simply explained, we connect words that finish in a consonant sound to those that begin with a vowel sound.
+Simply explained, we connect words that finish with a consonant sound to those that begin with a vowel sound.
 We connect words that end in a vowel sound to words that begin with a vowel sound.
-Improve your listening and pronunciation by practicing them.
+Improve your listening and pronunciation by practising them.